Have Minnesota's Police Reform Efforts Made An Impact?

 “It just provides a framework for officers to be able to intervene with one another that doesn’t make you lose face in front or the people you serve,” she said.

 For Levy Armstrong, the most significant reforms are the ones enacted by Brooklyn Center after Daunte Wright’s death.
 They include unarmed officers conducting traffic stops and barring immediate arrests for minor charges.
-And she believes the biggest reform impact may come from the testimony of high ranking Minneapolis police officers, including the chief, against Derek Chauvin.
-She said,
+And she believes the biggest reform impact may come from the testimony of high-ranking Minneapolis police officers, including the chief, against Derek Chauvin.

-“Do police officers feel this talk of reform is anti-cop or anti bad cop? how are they feeling?”
+“Do police officers feel that this talk of reform is anti-cop or is it anti-bad cop?
+How are they feeling?”
 WCCO asked her.
-She replied,

-“That is a great question and that is a question of leadership,” she said.
-“If you do a great job and you treat the public the way we expect you too this is the best job in the world.”MORE NEWS: Minnesota Weather: Severe Potential On Monday; Mugginess And Cooldown To Follow
+“That’s a great question and I think that’s a question of leadership,” she said.
+“If you do a great job and you treat the public the way that we expect you to, this is the best job in the world.”MORE NEWS: George Floyd Killing Prompts Some States To Limit Or Ban Chokeholds

 The legislature is expected to try and come to an agreement on another package of reforms in next month’s special session.